edespino/cloudberry-site/docs/sql-stmts/create-collation.md

 **`DETERMINISTIC`**

 Specifies whether the collation should use deterministic comparisons.
 The default is `true`.
 A deterministic comparison considers strings that are not byte-wise equal to be unequal even if they are considered logically equal by the comparison.
-Cloudberry Database breaks ties using a byte-wise comparison.
+Apache Cloudberry breaks ties using a byte-wise comparison.
 Comparison that is not deterministic can make the collation be, say, case- or accent-insensitive.
 For that, you need to choose an appropriate `LC_COLLATE` setting and set the collation to not deterministic here.

 Nondeterministic collations are only supported with the `icu` provider.